Click Register Now

 CONNECTICUT FOOD HANDLER REQUIREMENTS

 Any food service establishment classified by local health departments as a Class III or Class IV establishments are required to employ, on-site, at least one Qualified Food Operator (QFO) in a supervisory position.

 Contact your local health department for this information.

 A Qualified Food Operator is a food operator employed in a full-time position who has demonstrated an understanding of safe food handling methods.
 They must be employed full-time, meaning 30 hours per week or the number of hours per week the food facility is open.
 The qualified food operator must also be in a supervisory position which means that person directs and oversees the performance of other food service employees.

 The Qualified Food Operator is expected to operate the food service facility, mobile food vending facility, and catering establishment and is responsible for guaranteeing the training of food service personnel.
-The food operator must also maintain documentation in written form of the training program and individual training records of employees, and must ensure these records availability to the local health department upon request.
+The food operator must also maintain documentation in the written form of the training program and individual training records of employees and must ensure these records available to the local health department upon request.

 No, the Qualified Food Operator does not have to be present at the food facility at all times but they must have another employee designated to be in charge when they are not able to be there.

 The law stated that you have 60 days to make sure a food establishment has a Qualified Food Operator employed when a business is just started, there is a change of ownership, or if the previously employed, certified food protection manager quits.